Guide

 Connect your data sources

-Install the GitHub App or connect GitLab via OAuth.
+Install the GitHub App or connect GitLab via OAuth (see GitHub App vs OAuth App for which to choose).
 Add your deployment provider (Vercel) and issue tracker (Linear, Jira, ClickUp).
 This gives the platform access to the raw signal stream — webhook events, CI run outcomes, PR timelines.

 - 2